georggrab/background_location_updates/README.md

 java.lang.SecurityException: Client must have ACCESS_COARSE_LOCATION or ACCESS_FINE_LOCATION permission to perform any location operations.
 ```

 You forgot adding the required Permissions to your manifest.
-You even need this on Android O and above.
+If you did, make sure to completely reinstall your app (hot reloads or restarts won't do, you must rerun `flutter run`) You even need this on Android O and above.
 See above for how to extend your manifest.

+### The whole App is crashing on iOS when starting Location Tracking

+Make sure you've added `location` to the `BackgroundModes` in your `Info.plist`.

+### The App works on iOS, but nothing is happening

+Make sure you've added all three Usage Descriptions to your `Info.plist`, as outlined above.
+If you have, run the App with XCode, look at the Log, and file an issue if you feel there is something wrong with this library.

 For help getting started with Flutter, view our online